National Museum of Ireland: Archaeology

-The National Museum of Ireland – Archaeology on Kildare Street has displays on prehistoric Ireland, including early work in gold, church treasures and objects from the Viking and medieval periods.
-The Kingship and Sacrifice exhibition includes well preserved bog bodies and Ralaghan Man.
-There are special displays of items from Egypt, Cyprus and the Roman world, and special exhibitions are regularly mounted.

-This section includes famous examples of early medieval Celtic metalwork in Ireland such as the Ardagh Chalice, the Tara Brooch, and the Derrynaflan Hoard.
-Prehistoric pieces include the Iron Age Broighter Gold and over 50 gold lunulas (not all on display), and other Bronze Age jewellery.
-Many of these pieces were found in the 19th century by poor people or agricultural labourers, when population expansion led to the cultivation of land which had not been touched since the Middle Ages.
-Indeed, without the intervention of George Petrie of the Royal Irish Academy and like-minded individuals from the Royal Society of Antiquaries of Ireland, most of the metalwork would have been melted down for the intrinsic value of its materials, as did frequently happen despite their efforts.
-Contemporary Irish are more tuned to their heritage, as can be seen in the example of the Irish Bog Psalter, which was discovered and reported by an alert machine operator in July 2006.
+The objects in the care of the National Museum of Ireland – Archaeology on Kildare Street include bronze and Iron-age goldwork, early medieval church treasures, and objects from the Vikingperiod.
+The collection holds artefacts from prehistoric Ireland including bog bodies, Iron and Bronze Age objects such as axe heads, swords and shields in bronze, silver and gold, with the earliest dated to c.
+7000 BC.
+It holds the world's largest collection of post-Roman Irish medieval art (known as Insular art).
+Many of these pieces were found in the 19th century by labourers, when population expansion led to the cultivation of land which had not been touched since the Middle Ages.
+Indeed, without the intervention of George Petrie of the Royal Irish Academy and like-minded individuals from the Royal Society of Antiquaries of Ireland, most of the metalwork would have been melted down for the intrinsic value of its materials.

-The museum is home to the mummy of an egyptian woman named Tentdinebu.
+In addition, the museum houses classical objects from Ancient Egypt, Cyprus and the Roman world.